 Whether carving a jack-o-lantern for Halloween or using the pumpkin flesh for cooking, hollowing out a pumpkin can quickly turn into a mess.
-However, when you carve a pumpkin the right way based on your needs, it will allow you to complete your pumpkin project with as little mess as possible.
+However, when you carve flesh from a pumpkin the right way based on your needs, it will allow you to complete your pumpkin project with as little mess as possible.

 Video of the Day

 Collect the items you need in order to hollow out your pumpkin.

 Prepare the Area

 Cover your work space with a disposable plastic tablecloth for easy cleanup.
 Place the large bowls on to the table, along with the knife, pumpkin carving saw and a tray for the pumpkin seeds if you want to collect them for baking later on.
 One of the bowls will collect the soft, stringy insides of the pumpkin, which you will dispose of, and one will collect the hard pumpkin flesh if you will use it for baking or cooking.